bretsko/OB500x/README.md

 ## Version 0.1 (branch "basic")

-Split viewcontroller with a table view showing a list of URLs for popular photos from 500px API.
+UISplitViewController with a table view showing a list of URLs for popular photos from 500px API.
-When table item is selected the photo is loaded and shown in a detail view.
+When a table item is selected the photo is loaded and shown in a detail view.

 Frameworks used: Alamofire, AlamofireImage, SwiftyJSON, AsyncSwift, Result